Translation of science- and technology-related texts (C language) - Japanese 3200-M2-1TNTCJ

 Learning activities:

-mastering specialised terminology and its nuances; analyses of existing translations; in-class translation; analysis of translations prepared independently by students; preparing glossaries; self-correction exercises
+mastering specialised terminology and its nuances; analyses of translations; in-class translation; analysis of translations prepared independently by students; preparing glossaries; self-correction exercises

 Type of course